 The BDD will assign a team to your case consisting of a disability examiner and a physician or psychologist.
 This team will cooperatively review your application, including all the evidence presented, to determine if your medical condition qualifies as an eligible disability.
 With the assistance of our Pennsylvania Social Security lawyers, your application should include medical documentation from your doctors, hospitals, clinics, or any other health facility where you received treatment for your condition.
 One of the primary reasons why claims are denied is a lack of convincing medical evidence.
 Part of our job is to ensure your medical condition is documented and the evidence is forwarded to the BDD with your application.

-Disability as Defined by the SSA and the Pennsylvania Bureau of Disability Determination
+Disability as Defined by the Social Security Administration and the Pennsylvania Bureau of Disability Determination

 The definition of what constitutes a disability according to the Social Security Administration is extremely strict.
 Two specific factors must be present.

 - You must not be able to do any substantial gainful activity (SGA) because of the limitation imposed by your medical condition.
-To qualify as SGA as 2021, an individual must be making more than $1,310 a month and $2190 a month if you are blind.
+To qualify as SGA as 2021, an individual must be making more than $1,470 per month, and $2,460 a month if you are blind.
 Anything under these thresholds could be eligible for SSDI.

 - Your medical condition or disability must be expected to last at least 12 months or be expected to end in your death.

 The BDD will use the provided medical evidence to determine if your medical condition meets the SSA threshold.
 If your application is approved, the BDD will send a letter outlining your benefit amount and the date when the payments will begin.
 If your application is denied, then a letter will be sent that details the reasons why.
 Our experienced Northeast Philly Social Security Disability attorney could also assist you in appealing the Bureau of Disability Determination’s decision.

 Understanding the Pennsylvania Social Security Disability Insurance Process